Branticus71/Project-3-Group-A/TechAnalysis.md

 ensemble methods such as bagged trees or random forests because by sequentially building the trees the model slowly learns from the mistakes(residuals) and improves whereas other methods have trees that are computed simultaneously not taking each other into account.
+Our model is created using the `caret` package defaults of:

+-   `shrinkage`: 0.1
+-   `interaction.depth`: 1,2, and 3
+-   `n.minobsinnode`: 10
+-   `n.trees`: 50, 100, and 150

 ``` r
 set.seed(111)